dolox/fallback/README.md

 | ------------- | ------- | -------- |
 | Object/String | null    | No       |

-If the `base` value is a `String`, all of your URLs will be prefixed with this path regardless of the type of file.
-If you specify an `Object` for the value, you can explicity set different paths to prefix for your URLs per each file type.
+If the `base` value is a `String`, each of your libraries URLs will be prefixed with this path regardless of their file type.
+If you specify an `Object`, you can explicity set different paths for each of your file types.
 Any URL that starts with `/`, `data:`, `http://` or `https://` will not be prefixed with the `base` value.

+Each URL for a library is prefixed immediately when it's configured.
+If you were add a library to your configuration and then set the `base` value afterwards, the URLs for that library wouldn't be prefixed with the newly set `base` value.

 The following table below reflects acceptable parameters when the value of `base` is an `Object`.